Embassy of Switzerland in Ukraine

 Situation in Ukraine

-Please note that the entry requirements into Ukraine are exlusively subject to the Ukrainian authorities and may change at very short notice.
-Before travelling to Ukraine, please consult the Ukrainian Embassy in Bern or check the following website.
+Please note that the entry requirements into Ukraine are exclusively subject to the Ukrainian authorities and may change at very short notice.
+Before travelling to Ukraine, please consult the Ukrainian Embassy in Bern or the following website.

-- Mandatory use of respiratory masks or homemade masks in public buildings;
+- Mandatory use of respiratory masks or homemade masks in public (but not outdoors)

 - Carrying identity documents when going out;